ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/income_progression.md

 ### Things you need to know
 The data used is weighted using the LFS probability weights.

-Estimates are the average marginal effects taken from a logistic regression model of access to the professional classes controlling for:
+Estimates are derived from a logistic regression of annual income by socio-economic background and age, controlling for survey year and number of dependent children.

-* age
-* age squared (to account for the changing importance of age as people get older)
-* survey year
-* SEB

 ### Type of data
 Survey data